dcardonab/Berklee-MTEC_340/Resources/unity/2d3dxr.md

 # What can Unity build?

+For additional details, see the [References](#references) at the bottom of this document.

 ## Terminology

 * **Sprite:** Two-dimensional bitmap integrated into a scene.
 This term has been standardized to mean a 2D image.